prakashsellathurai/Heimdall/README.md

 # Heimdall

-Heimdall is a Hacker News (HN) content curator available as a browser extension.
+Heimdall is a Hacker News (HN)/LWN.net content curator available as a browser extension.
 It helps you stay updated with the latest HN news and discussions directly from your browser.

 ## Features